marcogaudioso/Final-project/README.md

 - Features selection
 - Neural network

 The initial Random forest model has been tested vs the Logistic regression.
-After that, different steps have been performed to improve the performance.
+After that, different steps have been performed to improve the performance of the Random Forest.
-A final neural network model has been tested vs the Random forest with feature selection model that recorded the best performance in predicting the loan Grade.
+A final neural network model has been tested as well.

+The best performance recorded has been with the Random Forest tuned with Features selection.